JosephRullo/osTicket-Prerequisites-and-Installation/README.md

 **Register PHP Manager**
 <p>
 Select PHP Manager from within IIS and click on Register new PHP version.
 In the Register new PHP window, select the CGI file that we installed in step 2.
-Now restart the IIS server by clicking on Restart in the upper right hand corner of the IIS window (as shown in the screenshot above).
+Now restart the IIS server by clicking on Restart in the upper right hand corner of the IIS window (as shown in the screenshot below).
 <p>
 <p>
 <img src="https://imgur.com/SxczZ54.png" height="50%" width="50%" alt="Disk Sanitization Steps"/> <img src="https://imgur.com/0oXHWnI.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>